 The Misery of a Miscarriage on the Dadby Elizabeth MacDonald

-We have spent the month sharing about pregnancy loss and the emotional rollercoaster that mothers experience.
+We are spending the month sharing about pregnancy loss and the emotional rollercoaster that mothers experience.
 It is finally becoming a topic of discussion, thanks to social media.
 Mothers can reach out and share their stories.
 But what about dads?
-What about partners?
+What about the partners?

 It is overwhelming hearing how much these men love their partners.
 How much they want to take the pain and heartache away, while at the same time feeling their own heartache.
 The love and yearning to help leads them all to feel helpless because the reality is that most men want to 'fix' and there is nothing to do but 'love' during this time.
 So, while a dad is loving his partner in all ways possible, he will never feel completely happy again until she does...
 Because her happiness is the only way to heal his heart.